 |Google Contacts||Your users can export their contacts to a CSV file and then transfer the contacts to their new account.
 See Export and back up contacts.|

 Use the API—To export and import documents, use the Drive REST API.

-Download a Drive file—Using Google Drive, your users can download a file (or multiple files) to their computer.
+Download files—Using Drive, your users can download files to their computer.
 Then, they can move the files to Drive in their new G Suite account.
 See Download a file.

-Share files—You can share individual files with people in your new account.
+Share files—You can individually share files with people in your new account.

 Transfer Drive files from a school Google Account—Your users can copy and transfer their Drive data from their school account to another Google Account.
 See Copy content from your school account to another account.